 Which Subjects do you need the most?

 The GCSEs that are most important are often referred to as core subjects and these include Mathematics, English and the sciences.
 If you hold a qualification in each of these topics, then you will be free to do pretty much anything you want in your next step, whether it’s educational or career based.

 It’s important to remember though, the more qualifications you hold, the better your CV and work ethic will look.
 So try not to limit yourself to just the core subjects if you can.

 When can you Study GCSEs?

 Thankfully, with the developments of online learning, it’s possible for students to study GCSEs whenever they want to.
-The only restriction is on when the examinations for the subjects can be taken, which are restricted to the exam season which is usually around May/June time.
+The only restriction is on when the examinations for the subjects can be taken.
+The exam period for the qualifications is restricted to the the summer exam season, which is usually around May/June time.

 Yes, absolutely!
 If you didn’t get the grades you wanted or needed, then you can retake your GCSEs as a Private Candidate.
 The process is very easy and you can enrol and start studying within in minutes.
 Thanks to online learning, you can begin your learning in minutes.
 Then all you need to focus on is your exams.

 It’s worth noting as well that there is no age limit on retaking GCSEs.
 So even if you’re long out of school, but need better grades, you can do it.